patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/design-with-figma.md

 Note that you will not be able to receive automatic library updates since you are working from a local copy.
 The PatternFly team will release any updates every other week, as part of their sprint schedule.
 Be sure to revisit our Figma community page in order to download the latest updates.

-### 2. What happened to the PatternFly 5 design library?
+### 2. What if I haven't upgraded to PatternFly 6?
+If your product hasn't been upgraded to PatternFly 6,

+If you haven't migrated to Figma, continue to the next question.

+### 3. What if I'm still using Sketch?

 Before PatternFly 5, the PatternFly design kit was available within Sketch.
 We have migrated our design libraries to Figma, in order to take advantage of its real-time collaboration features that help streamline the design process and support better communication.
 While you may still use Sketch if it best fits your needs, it is no longer our recommendation.
 [See more details within our Sketch instruction.](/get-started/design#sketch-design-kit)